jishu-yadav/jishu-yadav/README.md

 Here are some ideas to get you started: -->
 <!-- <h1 align="center">Hi 👋, I'm Jishu Yadav</h1> -->
 # Hi 👋, I'm Jishu Yadav
--  I'm an aspiring Software Developer 🔭.
+-  I'm a Software Developer 🔭.
 -  I enjoy problem solving and working on real-world projects 🌱.
--  I’m looking to collaborate on Hackathons 👯.
+-  Always up to collaborate on Hackathons 👯.
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...